NieuwlandGeo/OgcSerializer/README.md

 # Ogc Serializer

+Read documents from OGC (Open Geospatial Consortium) web service interfaces.
+Similar to [OWSLib](https://geopython.github.io/OWSLib/) but without a http client.

 ## Planned

+*This package is in early development!*

-* (de)serialize WMS, WFS and WMTS getCapabilities and related
+(de)Serialize WMS, WFS and WMTS getCapabilities and related.

 ## Example